F483/runamiclimb/README.md

-# runamiclimb
+# Trainless

-A website for bike sharing.

 # Installation for development

-runamiclimb is made with python/django.
+Trainless is made with python/django.

 ### Dependencies for ubuntu